sateeshsai/sateeshsai/README.md

 - 👋 Hi, I’m @sateeshsai
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in mostly full stack development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning advanced JS concepts
 - 💞️ I’m looking to collaborate on all kinds of neat things
-- 📫 How to reach me: sateesh.bharti@gmail.com
+- 📫 How to reach me: sateesh.modukuru@gmail.com

 <!---
 sateeshsai/sateeshsai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.